 A Big pet has a 1 in 50 chance per spawn or hatch, which translates to a 2 percent rate.
 Big pets double the effect of their base ability.
 For example, a Big Deer would speed up plant growth by 20 percent instead of 10 percent.
 The expected Sheckle cost of a Big pet is 50 times its spawn price.

-A Huge pet has a 1 in 1000 chance per spawn or hatch, which is a 0.1 percent rate.
-Huge pets triple the effect of their base ability.
-The expected Sheckle cost of a Huge pet is 1000 times its spawn price, which for top-tier pets runs into the billions.
+A Mega pet has a 1 in 1000 chance per spawn or hatch, which is a 0.1 percent rate.
+Mega pets triple the effect of their base ability.
+The expected Sheckle cost of a Mega pet is 1000 times its spawn price, which for top-tier pets runs into the billions.

 The Rainbow variant only appears during the Rainbow Moon event.
 Any pet spawning on the map during Rainbow Moon has a 2 percent chance to be a Rainbow variant.
 Rainbow variants carry a boosted ability and a distinctive cosmetic shimmer.
 Because Rainbow Moon timing is unpredictable, Rainbow variants are not included in the variant calculator on this page.

-A pet can be both Rainbow and Huge simultaneously.
-A Rainbow Huge pet is the rarest combination in the game, with a per-spawn probability of 0.1 percent multiplied by 2 percent, or roughly 1 in 50,000 spawns during Rainbow Moon.
+A pet can be both Rainbow and Mega simultaneously.
+A Rainbow Mega pet is the rarest combination in the game, with a per-spawn probability of 0.1 percent multiplied by 2 percent, or roughly 1 in 50,000 spawns during Rainbow Moon.
 Such pets are effectively priceless because no trade economy exists to price them.

-The table below shows the expected Sheckle cost to roll a Huge variant of key GAG2 pets, calculated as spawn price multiplied by 1000.
+The table below shows the expected Sheckle cost to roll a Mega variant of key GAG2 pets, calculated as spawn price multiplied by 1000.
 These are statistical averages, not guarantees.
-The geometric distribution means some players will hit a Huge variant far sooner, and some will spend far more without success.
+The geometric distribution means some players will hit a Mega variant far sooner, and some will spend far more without success.

 |---|---|---|